 The Monarch School Project and SDHC partner to offer affordable housing solutions to families with school-aged children attending Monarch School.
 SDHC provides a monthly housing subsidy while families engage in supportive services activities.
-Parents are encouraged to engage in supportive services and work-readiness services through programs offered by Monarch, assigned service provider and the Achievement Academy while contributing to the children's academic development and progress.
-Family contributions may include maintaining acceptable levels of attendance.
-Examples of supportive services offered include but are not limited to:
+Parents are encouraged to engage in supportive services and work-readiness services through programs offered by Monarch and the Achievement Academy while contributing to the children's academic development and progress.
+Family contributions may include maintaining acceptable levels of attendance and continued engagement in the family's service plan.

+Examples of mandatory supportive services offered through the Achievement Academy are the following: